 Proper Insurance Review

-Proper Insurance is strong, popular choice for short-term rental insurance.
+Proper Insurance is a strong, popular choice for short-term rental insurance.
 Proper was founded by a select group of employees from a competing insurance company who had a specific vision for catering to the short-term rental insurance market.

 Underwritten by Lloyd’s of London, a company with over 325 years of insurance experience, Proper allows clients to feel secure in their investment.
 After all, it would not be easy to find another established company on the market with comparable levels of experience.
 According to their website, Lloyd’s insures the majority of both FTSE (the top 100 market share companies in the UK) and Dow Jones companies.